D-REX: Dialogue Relation Extraction with Explanations: Experimental Evaluation

-\paragraph{Comparative Analysis} We employ crowd-workers\footnote{Amazon Mechanical Turk crowd-workers were paid \$0.35 per HIT, where a HIT includes 3 comparisons.
-We estimate an average HIT completion time of \textasciitilde1.5 minutes, averaging \textasciitilde\$14 per hour.} for manual comparisons of \drex\textsubscript{RoBERTa}\;against 3 baselines: randomly selected strings of 1-4 words, predictions from the joint model, and labeled triggers.
-For each comparison, 3 crowd-workers were given the full dialogue and a natural language statement corresponding to a relational triple, with explanations highlighted in the dialogue\footnote{Example HIT included in the appendix}.
-The crowd-workers were then asked to specify which of the highlighted explanations was more indicative of the relation, or they could be equally indicative.
+In Table \ref{table:comparative}, we show the results for pairwise comparisons of explanations predicted by \drex\textsubscript{RoBERTa}\;against 3 baselines: random strings of 1-4 words, predictions from \joint\textsubscript{RoBERTa}, and labeled triggers.
+For each comparison, we employ 3 crowd-workers\footnote{Amazon Mechanical Turk workers were paid \$0.35 per HIT, where a HIT includes 3 comparisons.
+We estimate an average HIT completion time of \textasciitilde1.5 minutes, averaging \textasciitilde\$14 per hour.
+We only accept workers from AUS, CA, and USA.}, who were given the full dialogue, a natural language statement corresponding to a relational triple, and the two proposed explanations highlighted in the dialogue\footnote{Example HIT included in Appendix \ref{fig:annotation_framework}}.
+The crowd-workers were asked to specify which of the highlighted explanations was most indicative of the relation, or they could be equal.
 For each comparison we use a majority vote, and if there was a three-way tie we consider the explanations to be equal.
-We compare 174 samples from \drex\;with random strings and the joint model on \emph{NL}, as well as 174 samples from \emph{DL}.
-Table \ref{table:comparative} shows the results.
-We see that for \emph{NL}, \drex\;produces explanations which were 4.2 times more likely to be outright preferred by crowd-workers than the joint model, suggesting that our reward functions properly guided the explanation policy to learn meaningful new explanations.
-However, on \emph{DL}, \drex's explanations were 3.6 times less likely to be preferred.
+We compare \drex\;with random strings and the joint model on 174 samples from \emph{\textbf{NL}}, as well as 174 samples from \emph{\textbf{DL}}.

-Table \ref{tab:drex_joint} shows two samples comparing explanations from \drex\;and \joint.
-In both examples, even though there was no labelled trigger, each model was able to predict an explanation which correlates with the relation.
-Specifically, "engagement ring" and "got married" are related to the girl/boyfriend relation, and "in" and "mean in" can be associated with the visited\_by relation.
-However, the bottom example shows that \joint\;did not consider the context surrounding it's explanation.
-The conversation is about food, and the visited\_by relation is not relevant.
-On the other hand, \drex\;finds the phrase "you're mean in", where "you're" refers to speaker3, and "in" refers to "England".
-This is clearly an explanation which indicates the correct relation between the correct entities.
+In Table \ref{table:comparative} we see that for \emph{\textbf{NL}}, \drex\;produces explanations which were 4.2 times more likely to be outright preferred by crowd-workers than the joint model, suggesting that our reward functions properly guided the explanation policy to learn meaningful explanations on unlabeled data.
+Surprisingly, we found that on over 12\% of samples with labeled triggers, evaluators outright preferred \drex\;explanations over the ground truth trigger, suggesting that \drex\;indeed finds some explanations which are better than the ground truth trigger.